 The first evaluation is the “Panel Review” in which a panel of certified program managers will assess your professional experience based on your responses to the Program Management Experience Summaries provided on the application.
 If you don’t pass the panel review, you can not go through the next evaluation which is a multiple-choice examination.

-Second Evaluation is the multiple-choice examination which includes 170 questions.
+The Second Evaluation is a multiple-choice examination that includes 170 questions.
 20 of the questions are pretest questions that will not be scored.
 150 of them will be scored and the total duration of the exam is 4 hours.

 In order to maintain your Program Management Professional Certification, you must earn at least 60 professional development units every three years.